BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Objectives-List.md

 Death objective completes when the player dies meeting all conditions.
 You can optionally cancel death with `cancel` argument.
 It will heal player and optionally teleport him to respawn location.
-There can be two arguments: `cancel`, which is optional, and `respawn:`, which is also optional and only used if there is the `cancel` argument set.
-You can add them right after type of objective.
+There can be two arguments: `cancel`, which is optional, and `respawn:`, which is also optional.
+You can add them right after the type of objective.

 !!! example
     ```YAML
+    die respawn:100;200;300;world;90;0 events:respawned
-    die cancel respawn:100;200;300;world;90;0 events:teleport
+    die cancel respawn:100;200;300;world;90;0 events:respawned
     ```

 ## :fontawesome-solid-fish-fins: Fishing: `fish`